matloff/R-vs.-Python-for-Data-Science/README.md

 the topic.

-I have potential bias:  I've written four R-related books, I've given keynote talks at useR! and other R conferences; I currently serve as Editor-in-Chief of the *R Journal*; etc. But I am also an enthusiastic Python coder, have been for many years.
+I have potential bias:  I've written four R-related books, I've given keynote talks at useR! and other R conferences; I have served as Editor-in-Chief of the *R Journal*; etc. But I am also an enthusiastic Python coder, have been for many years.
 I hope this analysis will be considered fair and helpful.